 Two Peoples Bay Nature Reserve is another essential stop for travellers driving from Albany to Ravensthorpe.
 At the end of York Street, take the fork to the right to Lockyer Avenue, which becomes Ulster Road before changing its name to Lower King Road, which leads to Two Peoples Bay Road.

-The peaceful coastal wilderness of Two Peoples Bay Nature Reserve (buy your WA national parks passes online), located some 35 kms east of Albany, boasts breathtaking windswept beaches punctuated by wild rocky points and dotted with sleeping kangaroos.
-Also look out for the small furry Gilbert’s Potoroo, a relation to the kangaroo and one of Australia’s most critically endangered marsupials.
+The peaceful coastal wilderness of Two Peoples Bay Nature Reserve (buy your WA national parks passes online), is a must for lovers of wildlife and birdlife, as much as beachcombers.
+Located some 35 kms east of Albany, Two Peoples Bay boasts breathtaking windswept beaches punctuated by wild rocky points and dotted with sleeping kangaroos.
+It also offers birdwatching opportunities, along with the chance to spot the small furry Gilbert’s Potoroo, a relation to the kangaroo and one of Australia’s most critically endangered marsupials.

 Off Two Peoples Bay Road, take Nanarup Road, which leads to Nanarup Beach, which is a popular spot for beach fishing.
 After, backtrack to Two Peoples Bay Road and continue to the end of the road to Two Peoples Bay itself, one of Western Australia’s most gorgeous beaches, backed by a lovely shady camping area.